 Arkose Labs for Financial Services and Fintech

-This targeted friction makes clearing the challenges at scale nearly impossible for attackers, as bots fail instantly and human attackers are required to clear challenges successively that also increase in complexity.
+The targeted friction presented by the Arkose solution makes clearing the Arkose MatchKey challenges at scale nearly impossible for attackers, as bots fail instantly and human attackers are required to clear challenges successively that also increase in complexity.

 Wastage of time, effort, and resources soon escalates the costs of a financial ATO attack and ultimately outweighs the returns to hurt the cybercriminal's bottom line.
 This enables fintechs, banks, and other financial services companies to maximize their own savings and retain customers as well.